-Friendship Place helps thousands of people each year through a number of Permanent Supportive Housing (PSH) and Rapid Rehousing programs.
-We additionally support shelters and transitional housing facilities with intensive, person-to-person case management.
+Friendship Place helps thousands of people each year through a number of Permanent Supportive Housing (PSH) programs and housing services for Veterans.
+We additionally operate a short-term housing facility.
 Learn about all of our housing programs below.

 Permanent Supportive Housing

 Friendship Place’s PSH programs are designed to empower people with serious mental health challenges, addictions, physical illnesses and/or disabilities to transition into housing and rebuild their lives.
 Year after year, our Permanent Supportive Housing programs achieve housing stability rates of better than 99 percent.

 Neighbors First – Families

 Neighbors First Families provides PSH for highly-vulnerable, chronically homeless families.
 All families in the program are supported with comprehensive long-term case management to ensure stability and a better quality of life.
 Click here to learn more.

 Neighbors First Individuals

 Neighbors First Individuals empowers highly-vulnerable single persons who are experiencing chronic homelessness, coupled with serious disability (mental health challenges, addictions, or physical illnesses) to transition into PSH housing and rebuild their lives.
 Click here to learn more.